voschezang/coding-handbook/labour/increments.md

 Both continuous improvement and stepwise improvement are both idealistic models.
 Progress is rarely monotonic.

-- Continuous improvement effectively minimizes the stepsize.
-Every day, a microscopic change is applied to yield a proportionate improvement.
+**Continuous improvement** effectively minimizes the stepsize.
+Every day, a microscopic perturbation is applied to yield a proportionate improvement.
 Over time this adds up.
+Risks:

+- In complex world systems the resulting improvement will rarely be consistent.
-Because the system is always updated, it is never truly stable.
+- Because the system is always updated, it is never truly stable.

-- Discrete improvement steps focus on consistency and resilience.
-Each disruption is succeeded by a recovery period that allows the system to stabilize.
+**Discrete improvement** steps focus on consistency and resilience.
+Each perturbation is succeeded by a recovery period that allows the system to stabilize.
 The recovery period depends on the intensity of the disruption.